majguo/azure-spring-apps-training/aca/README.md

 ## Build a Reactive Quarkus microservice using Azure Database for PostgreSQL Flexible Server

 Build a reactive [Quarkus](https://quarkus.io/) microservice that references guides [GETTING STARTED WITH REACTIVE](https://quarkus.io/guides/getting-started-reactive) and [SIMPLIFIED HIBERNATE REACTIVE WITH PANACHE](https://quarkus.io/guides/hibernate-reactive-panache).
 The service is bound to an [Azure Database for PostgreSQL Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/overview), and it uses [Liquibase](https://quarkus.io/guides/liquibase) to manage database schema migrations including initial data population.
+Furthermore, it utilizes OpenTelemetry to instrument the application and send distributed tracing to OpenTelemetry collector, see [USING OPENTELEMETRY](https://quarkus.io/guides/opentelemetry) for more information.

 The source code is in the [city-service](./city-service/) directory.
 The *city-service* exposes a REST API to retrieve cities from a PostgreSQL database using reractive programming.